rakeshkurakula/multi_gpu_training/README.md

 5. **PyTorch Lightning Simplifies**: The framework abstracts away much of the complexity of distributed training, allowing us to focus on the model rather than the infrastructure.

-## The Implementation: How We Did It
+## The Implementation: How I Did It

 Implementing multi-GPU training with PyTorch Lightning was surprisingly straightforward.
 Here's a simplified version of our approach: